 National Principles for Child Safe Organisations

-In December 2019, the University Council adopted the National Principles for Child Safe Organisations.
+The Council of the University of Divinity has formally adopted the National Principles for Child Safe Organisations.

 These Principles directly reflect and give effect to the child safe standards recommended by the Royal Commission and provide a nationally consistent approach to cultivating organisational cultures and practices that foster child safety and wellbeing across all sectors in Australia.

-- National Principles for Child Safe Organisations – UD Summary
+National Principles for Child Safe Organisations – UD

 Other Resources